The Best In Ear Monitors for Musicians - Wireless

 - The bodypack has mixing controls

-Shure built their reputation on the quality and reliability of their products, and this same principle is at work in the PSM 300.
+Shure built their reputation on audio quality and reliability, and these principles are at work in Shure ear monitors like the PSM 300.

-This IEM system comes packed with features that make it easy to setup, including its one touch frequency scan and IR sync, which automatically finds and assigns a clean wireless channel for the system to use.
+This wireless IEM system comes packed with features that make it easy to set up.
+This includes the one-touch frequency scan and IR sync, which automatically finds and assigns a clean wireless channel for the system to use.

-The bodypack also features mixing control so you can set or adjust your monitor mix and levels the way you want to in real time.
+The bodypack also features mixing control so you can set or adjust your monitor mix and levels the way you want to in real-time.
+As expected from Shure in ear monitors, you get better sound quality than what you'd expect for the price.
+You'll get accurate representations of your sound and music.
+The build quality of the earbuds and their snug fit design are also worth noting.

 Specifications